Elm (programming language): The Elm Architecture (TEA pattern)

-Limitations
+Limits

-Elm does not support higher-kinded polymorphism, which related languages Haskell and PureScript offer, nor does Elm support the creation of type classes.
+Elm does not support higher-kinded polymorphism, which related languages Haskell, Scala and PureScript offer, nor does Elm support the creation of type classes.

 This means that, for example, Elm does not have a generic map function which works across multiple data structures such as List and Set.
 In Elm, such functions are typically invoked qualified by their module name, for example calling List.map and Set.map.
 In Haskell or PureScript, there would be only one function map.
 This is a known feature request that is on Czaplicki's rough roadmap since at least 2015.
+On the other hand, implementations of TEA pattern in advanced languages like Scala does not suffer from such limitations and can benefit from Scala's type classes, type-level and kind-level programming constructs.

-Another outcome is a large amount of boilerplate code in medium to large size projects as illustrated by the author of "Elm in Action" in their single page application example with almost identical fragments being repeated in update, view, subscriptions, route parsing and building functions.
+Another outcome is a large amount of boilerplate code in medium to large size projects as illustrated by the author of "Elm in Action," a former Elm core team member, in his single page application example with almost identical fragments being repeated in update, view, subscriptions, route parsing and building functions.